Zennoon/alx-low_level_programming/0x12-singly_linked_lists/README.md

 1-list_len.c: Given the head of a singly linked list, the function returns the length (number of nodes) of the list.
 It basically does the same as the above function minus the printing part.

+2-add_node.c: The function receives a pointer to the head of a singly linked list, and a string, and adds a new node to the linked list using the string.
+Beware though, the nodes and their strs have not been freed, so a memory leak is imminent.